A look at COVID-19 reopening plans across the country

 The province ended its nightly curfew on May 28 and allowed restaurant patios to open as well as limited outdoor gatherings on private property.
 It also lifted travel bans between regions.

-On Thursday Quebec increased the number of people allowed to attend sporting events and festivals to 3,500 — just in time for the Montreal Canadiens’ home game tonight in the NHL playoffs.
+Quebec has also increased the number of people allowed to attend sporting events and festivals to 3,500.

 Ontario: